SainathReddyM/py_file_converter/README.md

 ## Running the application on local

+1. Make the following changes to .env file:
+   - Change value of LIBREOFFICE_PATH variable.
+Point it to soffice.exe file in libreoffice installation folder
+   - Change value of VALID_API_KEYS_STR.
+Add your seurity keys (comma-seperated)
-1. In your terminal (make sure you are in the root directory and (venv) is active), run Uvicorn:
+2. In your terminal (make sure you are in the root directory and (venv) is active), run Uvicorn:
    - `uvicorn app.main:app --reload`
    - The --reload flag will automatically restart the server when you make code changes.
-2. Test with the Interactive Docs:
+3. Test with the Interactive Docs:
    - Open your browser and navigate to `http://127.0.0.1:8000/docs`.
    - You will see the Swagger UI documentation for API.
    - Expand the POST `/api/v1/conversion/pdf-to-word` endpoint.